Secrets to Outsourcing Content Creation (They’ll Never Know it’s Not You!)

 - Likewise, the more important the copy, the more you will pay.
 Sales copy is more important to your business — and hopefully has a higher ROI — and therefore costs more.

 - If you sign a contract or agree to a large project of some sort, you can usually expect some kind of package discount.
-It’s perfectly fine to say something like, “I see that you normally charge $150 per blog post; what can you do for me if I agree to getting four posts a month?”
+It’s perfectly fine to say something like, “I see that you normally charge $150 per blog post; what can you do for me if I agree to get four posts a month?”

 Finally, remember that content is an investment in your business just like any other investment.
-If you cheap out on content creation, it’s just as bad for biz as cheaping out on the source materials you use to create your product, or the equipment you use to run your business.
+If you cheap out on content creation, it’s just as bad for biz as cheaping out on the source materials you use to create your product or the equipment you use to run your business.

 That said, it’s perfectly fine to start slowly!
 Identify what tasks will free up the most time for you, and then run some numbers to see if it makes sense for you to outsource those particular tasks.
 Maybe you love tweeting but hate the hours it takes you to write a blog post — or vice versa.

 A potential client came to me recently wanting to outsource some of her blog tasks, and after I gave her my estimate, she said she wanted to run the numbers.
 She emailed me just a couple of hours later and said, “You know what?
-If this frees me up to work with even one more 1:1 clients each week, it’s worth it.
+If this frees me up to work with even one more 1:1 client each week, it’s worth it.
 Let’s do it.”

 And that’s REALLY what it comes down to: Will outsourcing some of your content creation free you up to work on the things that only you can do in your business, most specifically, those things that make you money?